AtlanticR/bio.base/README.md

 	ecomod.datadirectory = file.path( homedir, "ecomod_data" )   ### replace with correct path

   pkgsInstalled = .packages(all.available = TRUE)
-  if (!"ecomodUtils" %in% pkgsInstalled ) {
+  if (!"ecomod_base" %in% pkgsInstalled ) {
     if (!"devtools" %in% pkgsInstalled ) install.packages("devtools", dependencies=TRUE, ask=FALSE)
     require( devtools)
-    install_github( "jae0/ecomodUtils")
+    install_github( "jae0/ecomod_base")
   }
-  require( ecomodUtils )
+  require( ecomod_base )

 ```

 #### Useful links:

-To make your own package, look at the structure of the ecomodUtils package.
+To make your own package, look at the structure of the ecomod_base package.
 It is the mininimal set required for creating a package.

 Conventions: naming of your package -- library name exists in the same namespace as regular R libraries and so you need to be careful about name conflicts.
 I suggest using ecomodXXX just to be consistent.